 The overall objective function is a weighted combination of the above four loss terms, defined as

 where the specific value for $\lambda_1$ and $\lambda_2$ are addressed in the experiment section.
 Note the network training procedure is essentially a continuous coordination and competition process of all the loss terms.
-The reconstruction loss sets the lower bound of the background, and the floor and ceiling rejection loss set the upper bound of the background.
-For more ablation study about the designed loss terms, please refer to the supplementary material.
+The reconstruction loss sets the lower bound of the background, and the floor and ceiling rejection losses set the upper bound of the background.

-\textbf{Multi-input or single-input?} Please note our algorithm only takes advantage of the supervision on multiple outputs, and it still takes single image as input for each forward pass.
-Hence it is fairly compared with previous single-image approaches via training on the same synthetic data as shown in the experimental session.